limited time offers header

 The best thing about limited time offers is that they work.
 If you leverage scarcity marketing correctly, you’ll get more sales with a limited time offer than without one.
 That’s a universal truth.
 Few marketing tactics are as dependable as limited time offers, which is why you see them all the time.

-If you want to learn more about conversion rate optimization, check out our book, Opting In To Optimization.
+If you want to learn more about optimization, check out our book, Opting In To Optimization.
 You’ll learn a set of principles that will help you capitalize on unprecedented market demand and build sustainable, thriving businesses that can weather unexpected economic storms.
 Get the book.

 James Sowers